A JOURNEY INTO THE HEART OF

-Trevor is an Experienced Registered Yoga Teacher through Yoga Alliance and has taught yoga since 2003.
+Trevor is an Experienced Registered Yoga Teacher through Yoga Alliance and has taught yoga since 2002.
 He has studied extensively with traditional Indian Yogi's (non-yoga alliance).
-Trevor is a Licensed Massage Therapist, Certified Yoga Therapist, and is currently studying Orthopedic Massage and Assessment with Dr. Ben Benjamin.
+Trevor is a Ayurvedic Health Consultant with the American Institute of Vedic Studies, a Licensed Massage Therapist in the State of Michigan, Certified Yoga Therapist (IAYT), and has studied Orthopedic Massage and Assessment with Dr. Ben Benjamin.
 Learn more about Trevor's story here.

 Miriam Dowd-Eller teaches an embodied approach to Anatomy and Physiology for this program.
 Learn more about Miriam here.

 Marya Mccarroll, PhD is a professor at Eastern Michigan University and teaches ethics in light of Western psychology and Yogic principles.

 "Seven months into the Yoga Maya Lifestyle Submersion teacher training, I continue to be impressed by the depth and breadth of Trevor’s knowledge.
 His many years of study of not only the physical aspect of yoga, asana, and of anatomy, but also the spiritual traditions and yoga lifestyle have prepared him very well to guide his students to greater understanding.
 What we are learning and practicing is helping me to deepen my practice and offers an opportunity to grow spiritually" – Margo C.